IDEAS INTO ACTION

-I’ve been involved in developing, and implementing, a wide range of ideas over the last two decades.
+I’ve been involved in developing and implementing a wide range of ideas over the last few decades.
 In every case I have been as much a vehicle as an originator, and very much the beneficiary of great collaborators.
-Here are a few quick summaries of some of the ideas that still excite me most and where they are headed.
+Here are a few quick summaries of some of the ideas that I've worked on that have had an influence in the world and that still excite me.

 The evolution of consciousness